smantic/blog/content/readme.md

 It's the pursuit of truth and the nature of this blog.
 By trade I am a software enginer so I spend most of my days seeking to understand computers and the things we use them for.
 Most of which is expressed and explained through language.
-Software is decribed and created in language all the way until the bits are converted into electrical singles.
-Which is just a language we created to do some arithmetic operations.

 I want to explore and understand the truth created from the langauges that make up software, thus the name for the blog, semantics; the study of truth.